rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 Classes:

 The __str__ method is used for debugging.
 Instead of returning a pointer of the object, it returns the object as a string.

+### Day 40: March 24th, 2022
+##### Research

+**Today's Progress:**
+1. Learned about the super() function.
+2. Learned about class inheritance.

+**Thoughts:**
+I've been making slow progress on the project this week.
+Lots of learning.
+I am starting to better understand classes and class inheritence.
+I'm going to start using them and I think I'm starting to get an understanding of how to impliment them in the program to make my life easier.

+Building your own engine is no joke, though I'm really glad I took on this project.